YaLTeR/niri/wiki/Configuration:-Animations.md

 This animation runs on actions like `move-column-left` and `move-column-right` to move the windows themselves.
 It can sometimes run together with the `horizontal-view-movement` animation, if the camera also moves.

-Since 0.1.5, this is also the animation that moves windows out of the way upon window opening.
+Since 0.1.5, this is also the animation that moves windows out of the way upon window opening and closing.

 ```
 animations {